kees-z/DuplicatiDocs/docs/01-introduction.md

 ## Features

-Duplicati has a lot of advanced features that can only be found in high-end enterprise backup solutions.
-Duplicati offers these features for free:
+Duplicati is a free and open source software that has many advanced features that can only be found in high-end enterprise backup solutions.
+Some of those features are:

 * **Strong encryption**
 Duplicati uses strong AES-256 encryption to protect your backups.
 It is designed following the TNO principle: Trust No One.
 For instance, all data is encrypted locally before it is transferred to the remote storage system.
 The password/key to your backup never leaves your computer.
 Instead of AES-256 you can use a local GPG instance to encrypt your backup.